-Mark Binmore (born 1971) is a British novelist, author of 'Now Is Not The Time For Trumpets' 'Beautiful Deconstruction' 'Take Down The Flags' and many other books.
+Mark Binmore (born 1971) is an award winning British novelist, author of 'Now Is Not The Time For Trumpets' 'Beautiful Deconstruction' 'Take Down The Flags' and many other books.
 In 2015 Mark was ranked one of Britain's 100 new influential LGBTQ writers.
 It was declared that 'he is widely regarded as one of Britain's most promising novelists, quite regardless of sexuality'.

 He is published in Great Britain by Kindlight, in the United States by Globe, with various independent publishers throughout Europe.
 'Beautiful Deconstruction' was recently translated into five languages and has won three international book awards.

 “It’s not really like that,” says Mark, dressed in a pair of 1980s throwback ripped jeans, retro trainers and a tight fitting top, who this afternoon is plonked on a sofa in a compact yet discreetly well-appointed PR studio in creative Soho London.
 “I guess I write as two different people and as in life that could be me.
 Sometimes I am always on the go, always got something in the diary, whereas other times I’m content to just cook something simple and watch television.
 But when it comes to writing, I like a bit of everything, it’s like my music tastes.
 I’m happy to be listening to electronic beats as I am listening to Dusty Springfield tearing her heart out.”